groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/delete/image/docx.en.md

     enable: true
     title: "Delete your Image signatures with C#"
     content: |
         "Deletion of e-signatures which were added to various document formats.
-Delete signatures quickly and without extra code."
+Remove signatures quickly without extra code."
     format: